 If you’re looking for a place where you can safely face your addictions and take control of your life, the professionals at Diamond House Detox are here to offer hope.
-Our inpatient facility in northern California provides EMDR therapy that — when coupled after detoxification — could heal both your body and your mind.
+Our inpatient and outpatient facility in northern California provides EMDR therapy that — when coupled after detoxification — could heal both your body and your mind.
 Learn about the development of EMDR therapy, how it works and what it could do for you as you focus on changing your life.

 Eye movement desensitization and reprocessing (EMDR) therapy is a non-traditional approach that helps clients deal with underlying traumas.
 Unlike most types of trauma therapy, EMDR doesn’t rely on medications or extensive talk therapy.
 Instead, it uses rhythmic eye movements similar to the REM sleep cycle to desensitize clients to their emotionally charged memories.

 Each EMDR session typically lasts about 90 minutes.
 During your EMDR session, your therapist will use finger motions, tapping or audio to complete sets of bilateral stimulation to help you process uncomfortable feelings associated with traumatic events.
 While you move your eyes back and forth, your therapist will ask you to recall visuals surrounding your trauma.
 Using an eight-step program, you and your therapist will then work on shifting your thoughts about your trauma from negative to positive.
 The eight phases are as follows: